javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

    persistence framework.
 For now, JaVers comes with repository implementations for MongoDB and popular SQL databases.
 Other databases (like Cassandra, Elastic) might be added in the future.

-1. Envers’ audit data model is simple.
+1. Envers’ audit data model is a copy of application’s data model.
 As the doc says:
    *For each audited entity, an audit table is created.
-   By default, the audit table's name is created by adding a `_AUD` suffix to the original name.*
+   By default, the audit table name is created by adding a `_AUD` suffix to the original name.*
-   It can be advantage, you have audit data close to your live data, Envers’ tables look familiar.
+   It can be advantage, you have audit data close to your live data.
+Envers’ tables look familiar.
    It’s easy query them with SQL.

+   JaVers uses its own Snapshot model for audit data.
-   JaVers uses the opposite approach.
-Audit data are decoupled from live data.
+   Snapshots are decoupled from live data.
-   Snapshots of all objects are saved to the single table (`jv_snapshots`) as JSON documents with unified structure.
+   JaVers saves them to the single table (`jv_snapshots`) as JSON documents with unified structure.
    Advantages?
 You can choose where to store audit data.
-   By default JaVers uses the same database as application does, but you can point another database for audit data (even of different kind, for example, SQL for application and MongoDB for JaVers).
+   By default JaVers uses the same database as application does, but you can point another database
+   (even of different kind, for example, SQL for application and MongoDB for JaVers).